Find a Flatshare or Houseshare in New Zealand

 Flatting in New Zealand is like the TV show Friends, except housemates are uglier and you are 9,000 miles away from New York… Anyway, sharing a house or a flat is the best way to save money on accommodation, as the average cost is between NZ$130 and NZ$220 per week for a room.
 Flatting is also one of the best ways to make good friends in New Zealand because you will be living with people who are sticking around.
 But choosing a flat should not a quick and careless decision.
 Follow our tips in this guide to find a flat in New Zealand to help pick the right place for you!Have you considered all your long-term accommodation options yet?
 Dive into out Long-Term Accommodation category so you know you’ve covered all your bases.

 Because we understand that many of the terms used for renting a room are not taught in most English 101 classes, we have listed vocabulary you need to familiarise yourself with.

-- Landlord The person who owns and operates the flat that you are renting.
-He will collect your rent.
+- Landlord – The person who owns and operates the flat that you are renting.
+They will collect your rent.

 Flat or Hostel?

 If you are staying only a few weeks somewhere for a quick job, don’t get yourself into the trouble of finding, moving and living in a flat.
 In this situation, you should stick to hostels.

 For a longer stay, weigh your options.
 On one hand, you have the flexibility of a long-term hostel stay with heaps of interesting people passing through to meet.
 On the other hand, there is the comfort of your own flat with a smaller group of people who will be sticking around.

 Get a taste of what it’s like to live in a hostel in What it’s Like to be a Long-Termer in a Hostel.